La Gimblette: Description

-The dog plays a clear role in the composition of the painting, which, however, varies depending on the version of the painting.
-The role of the dog must then be interpreted accordingly.
-In the Munich version, the dog also takes on the task of covering parts of the girl's body.
+The dog plays a distinct role in the composition; however, this role varies between versions and must therefore be interpreted accordingly.
+In the Munich version, it additionally serves to obscure parts of the girl's body.

 The best known four versions of La Gimblette

 It is unknown how many versions of La Gimblette Jean-Honoré Fragonard painted.
 There are no records of it.
 Neither is any of the versions in question signed by Fragonard.
 Over time, however, four versions of La Gimblette became particularly famous.
 These four paintings have been differentiated as follows:

 The Walferdin version

 Excerpt from the auction catalogue of the sale of the Walferdin Collection at the Hôtel Drouot in 1880, p.
 24, with annotations of the prices achieved for the lots 61 and 62 as well as the names of their buyers (Haro and Cedron).

 It is named after the Walferdin Collection.
 It has been proven that there were two versions of La Gimblette in this collection.
 The dimensions of the first one, now called the Walferdin version, are: 35.0 cm x 40.5 cm.
 It has a provenance dating back to the 18th century.

 This version was sold at auction at the Hôtel Drouot in Paris in 1880 in the sale of the Walferdin Collection, lot 62, for FRF 1,010.
 This version is considered lost.
 The second one is the one now known as the Munich version.